-Three variants of the KCC constraint illustrate this point (Figure 1).
-If only GSAT observations are used, the estimated forced warming is revised downwards compared to the raw CMIP6 multi-model mean, at +1.33°C in 2020.
-If only observations over France are used, the estimated forced warming is widely revised upwards, to +1.88°C in 2020.
-This value is close to 225 the smoothing splines estimate, although the shape of the time-series is different - the KCC result is clearly constrained by knowledge about external forcing time-series including, e.g., volcanic eruptions.
-Lastly, if the two sources of observations (i.e., GSAT and France) are considered simultaneously in the constraint, they partly cancel each other out, leading to an intermediate estimate of +1.66°C in 2020.
-These various estimates suggest that methodological choices about estimating forced warming to date play a larger role regionally rather than globally, due to the higher role of internal variability, and corresponding smaller 230 signal-to-noise ratio, at the regional scale.
+Three variants of the KCC constraint illustrate this point (Fig. 1).
+If only GSAT observations are used, the estimated forced warming is revised downwards compared to the raw CMIP6 multi-model mean at +1.33 °C in 2020.
+If only observations over France are used, the estimated forced warming is widely revised upwards to +1.88 °C in 2020.
+This value is close to the smoothing spline estimate, although the shape of the time series is different - the KCC result is clearly constrained by knowledge about external forcing time series including, e.g., volcanic eruptions.
+Lastly, if the two sources of observations (i.e., GSAT and France) are considered simultaneously in the constraint, they partly cancel each other out, leading to an intermediate estimate of +1.66 °C in 2020.
+These various estimates suggest that methodological choices about estimating forced warming to date play a larger role regionally rather than globally due to the higher role of internal variability and corresponding smaller signal-to-noise ratio at the regional scale.

 Among these various estimates which one should be preferred?
-Until recently, studies estimating past warming often considered purely observational estimates, while most projections focused only on model results - leading to potential inconsistencies.
-Here, we try to merge the two sources of information to provide a consistent view on past and future changes.
-By design, con-

-235 sidering only regional observations leads to a better visual fit with the observed historical warming.
-However, considering the two sources of information seems desirable to take full advantage of available data, and to ensure consistency across spatial scales.
-Importantly, the analysis of the accuracy of these options in a perfect model framework (Qasmi and Ribes, 2021) suggests that there is strong added-value in considering GSAT observations to compute regional scale projections, and that constraining by GSAT and regional observations (GSAT+reg) leads to the highest score.
-For this reason, we think that the combined GSAT+reg option should be favoured to assess both past and future warming.
-Restriction may apply to this choice 240 if all CMIP models simulate a wrong relationship between GSAT and regional temperature (e.g., a biased regional warming ratio, in which case the GSAT information may not be considered in the constraint).
+Until recently, studies estimating past warming often considered purely observational estimates, while most projections focused only on model results, leading to potential inconsistencies.
+Here, we try to merge the two sources of information to provide a consistent view of past and future changes.
+By design, considering only regional observations leads to a better visual fit with the observed historical warming.
+However, considering the two sources of information seems desirable to take full advantage of available data and to ensure consistency across spatial scales.
+Importantly, the analysis of the accuracy of these options in a perfect model framework (Qasmi and Ribes, 2021) suggests that there is strong added value in considering GSAT observations to compute regional-scale projections and that constraining by GSAT and regional observations (GSAT+reg) leads to the highest score.
+For this reason, we think that the combined GSAT+reg option should be favored to assess both past and future warming.
+Restrictions may apply to this choice if all CMIP models simulate a wrong relationship between GSAT and regional temperature (e.g., a biased regional warming ratio, in which case the GSAT information may not be considered in the constraint).

 Is there evidence that the range of CMIP models does not capture the correct regional to global warming ratio?
-To investigate this question, we focus on the global and regional observed warming over the last 20 year (2001-2020 wrt 1900-1930, i.e., a

-- 245 period over which the gap between raw CMIP6 simulations and observations is relatively large; Figure 2).
-Observations over this 20yr-period are not representative of the forced response only, as they are also affected by internal variability, especially regionally.
+To investigate this question, we focus on the global and regional observed warming over the last 20 years (2001-2020 with respect to 1900-1930, i.e., a period over which the gap between raw CMIP6 simulations and observations is relatively large; Fig. 2).
+Observations over this 20-year period are not representative of the forced response only, as they are also affected by internal variability, especially regionally.
 However, our analysis suggests that they fall within the range of CMIP6 responses.
-Looking at the regional to global warming ratio specifically, most CMIP6 models simulate a value between 1 and 1.25, and the 90% range implied by the CMIP6 ensemble is [.85, 1.51] (median at 1.18).
-The observed warming ratio over the last 20yr, 1.49, falls within this - 250 range, although barely.
-Taking a symmetrical point of view, we can assess a confidence range around the observed value of 1.49, i.e., by quantifying how much internal variability over such a 20yr period could affect the observed value.
-The resulting confidence range of [1.17, 1.90] suggests that observations are consistent with a warming ratio of 1.2, i.e., a value close to the CMIP6 median.
-Furthermore, the KCC method (GSAT+reg) successfully narrows the uncertainty on the warming ratio (and the forced response in general).
-After applying the KCC constraint, the assessed warming ratio 90% confidence range becomes - 255 [1.16, 1.56] (median: 1.36), which is well consistent with observations.
-Similar findings are made considering the last decade
+Looking at the regional to global warming ratio specifically, most CMIP6 models simulate a value between 1 and 1.25, and the 90 % range implied by the CMIP6 ensemble is [0.85, 1.51] (median at 1.18).
+The observed warming ratio over the last 20 years of 1.49 falls within this range, although barely.
+Taking a symmetrical point of view, we can assess a confidence range around the observed value of 1.49, i.e., by quantifying how much internal variability over such